 This type involves damage up to your anal sphincter (the muscle around your anus).
 It’s a deep tear that will require a doctor to repair in a theater environment.
 You will receive a spinal or pudendal block, whilst they repair the area.
 If the tear is causing excessive bleeding or pain, it may be repaired under general anesthetic.
 A catheter is inserted into your bladder for repair and may stay in for up to 2 days depending on the severity of the tear.
 A course of antibiotics will be prescribed to prevent infection in the area.

-Follow up should include involvement with obstetric, urogynaecology, colorectal, dietitians, physiotherapy and sexual counseling experts.
+Follow up should include involvement with obstetric, urogynecology, colorectal, dietitians, physiotherapy and sexual counseling experts.
 They will develop a care plan to minimize or prevent long-term complications from the tear.

 4th degree Tear

 This type of tear involves damage to the rectum.
 They are a very rare form of tear accounting for around 0.5% of tears in first-time moms and 0.2% if you’ve already had a baby.
-Similar to the 3rd degree tear you will be repaired by a senior obstetrician in theater.
-The care plan and follow-up is the same as a 3rd degree tear.
+Similar to the 3rd degree tear you will be repaired by a senior obstetrician in a theater.
+The care plan and follow-up are the same as a 3rd-degree tear.